 The transaction price of \$40.4 million was then allocated to the four performance obligations based on their relative standalone selling price.
 The standalone selling price of the performance obligations was not directly observable; therefore, the Company estimated the standalone selling price using an adjusted market assessment approach, representing the amount that the Company believes a market participant is willing to pay for the product or service.
-The estimate was based on consideration of observable inputs, such as, values of other preclinical collaboration arrangements adjusted for the Company's estimate of the probability of success for each Program.
+The estimate was based on consideration of observable inputs, such as values of other preclinical collaboration arrangements adjusted for the Company's estimate of the probability of success for each Program.

-Revenue related to the Lead Program license and related research and development services performance obligation is being recognized over time as the research and development activities are performed.
-The Company will utilize a cost-based input method according to costs incurred to date compared to estimated total costs.
+Revenue related to the Lead Program license and related research and development services performance obligation was recognized over time as the research and development activities were performed.
+The Company utilized a cost-based input method according to costs incurred to date compared to estimated total costs.
 The transfer of control occurs over this time period and, in management's judgment, is the best measure of progress towards satisfying the performance obligations.
 The Company recognized revenue allocated to the other programs at a point in time upon transfer of the licenses to Zai Lab in June 2021.
-During the three months ended June 30, 2022 and 2021, the Company recognized revenue of \$14.7 million and \$14.4 million, respectively, under the 2021 Zai Lab Agreement.
-During the six months ended June 30, 2022 and 2021, the Company recognized revenue of \$15.0 million and \$14.4 million, respectively, under the 2021 Zai Lab Agreement.
-As of June 30, 2022, \$1.8 million in revenue was deferred under the agreement, all of which was current.
+During the three months ended September 30, 2022 and 2021, the Company recognized revenue of \$1.8 million, respectively, under the 2021 Zai Lab Agreement.
+During the nine months ended September 30, 2022 and 2021, the Company recognized revenue of \$16.8 million and \$18.1 million, respectively, under the 2021 Zai Lab Agreement.
 As of December 31, 2021, \$16.1 million in revenue was deferred, all of which was current.
+As of September 30, 2022 there is no revenue deferred under the 2021 Zai Lab Agreement.